PurpleShadow1975/Codewars/README.md

 ## About:

 This repository contains my solutions to Codewars challenges.
-Currently ranked a 6kyu and pushing 1 solution every day.
+Currently ranked a 6kyu and pushing one solution per day.

 <a target="_blank" href="https://www.codewars.com/users/amyriknas" >Follow my progress here</a>